flutter/flutter-github-scripts.dart/README.md

+# Update - archived

+This repo has been archived as the Flutter team was no longer using or maintaining the content.
+If you have quesitons about these scripts, please file an issue at https://github.com/flutter/flutter or otherwise get ahold of the Flutter team.
+Thanks!

+## What's this?

-This repository contains scripts written in Dart to report on various aspects of code health within the [Flutter](https://flutter.dev) [repository](https://github.com/flutter).
+This repository contains scripts written in Dart to report on various aspects of code health within the
+[Flutter](https://flutter.dev) [repository](https://github.com/flutter).

 They're probably not terribly useful if you're not a Flutter contributor, but you might find some snippets here that show you how to access Github using either GraphQL or the REST API.

 ## Setup